 We work with other hospital specialists and use the latest technology, emerging treatments and offer access to clinical trials.

 Your local general practitioner (GP) or your specialist will decide if you need to use our services.
 If you need to make an appointment, please ask your GP to fax us your referral letter with any blood and imaging results.

 For our general rheumatology clinics, please fax referrals to: 9382 0422.
 Once a week, general referrals are reviewed and then allocated an appointment date depending on urgency.

-For our vasculitis clinic or for urgent referrals, please fax to: 9382 4688.
+For our vasculitis clinic or for urgent referrals, please fax to: 9382 0422 and clearly state “vasculitis” or “urgent” on the front page of the referral letter.
 If you need to be seen urgently, please ask your GP to call the rheumatology advanced trainee through the hospital switchboard on 9382 2222.

-We will send you letter in the mail with your appointment details or, if your need is urgent, we will contact you by phone.
-If you provide your mobile phone number, you will receive a SMS reminder in the week before your appointment.
+We will send you a letter in the mail with your appointment details or, if your need is urgent, we will contact you by phone.

 If you need to change or cancel your appointment, please telephone us during business hours.